perarulalan15/Horse_health_prediction/README.md

 ## Machine Learning Algorithms

-We have used a variety of machine learning algorithms to predict horse health.
+We have used a variety of machine-learning algorithms to predict horse health.
 Some of the algorithms include:

 - Logistic Regression
 - Random Forest
 - Support Vector Machine (SVM)
 - K-Nearest Neighbors (KNN)

-The choice of algorithm can be selected by the user in the web application for predictions.
+The algorithm can be selected by the user in the web application for predictions.

 ## Data

 The machine learning models are trained on a dataset containing information about various health-related parameters and conditions of horses.
-The dataset is included in this repository but it can be obtained from kaggle.
+The dataset is included in this repository but it can be obtained from Kaggle.

 ## Getting Started